konrad-g/ten/README.md

 # Starter app for TEN stack: TypeScript + Express + Node.js

+This project is a great, simple starting point.
+If you are looking for a fully featured framework, I recommend trying [RapDv](https://rapdv.com).
+It's open-source and available on GitHub as well!

 ## Used technologies:
 - Node.JS + Cluster
 - TypeScript